BCV-Uniandes/ESCAPE/README.md

 ___________

-**ESCAPE** is a standardized experimental framework for multilabel antimicrobial peptide classification.
-It combines a large-scale curated dataset, a benchmark for evaluating models, and a transformer-based baseline that leverages both sequence and structural information.
+**Expanded Standardized Collection for Antimicrobial Peptide Evaluation (ESCAPE)** is an experimental framework for multilabel antimicrobial peptide classification.
+It combines a large-scale curated dataset, a benchmark for evaluating models, and a transformer-based baseline that integrates both sequence and structural information.
 ___________
 ## ESCAPE Database